aaronicsubstances/scalable-ipc/README.md

 Defines and implements a network protocol suited first for inter-process communication (IPC) on same host machine (physical or virtual).
 It is intended to replace HTTP/TCP for IPC

    1. among applications running on a single host machine
-   2. in microservices architecture of (web) applications
+   2. in microservices architecture of web applications

 ## Features

   * Based on UDP, and hence available across operating systems and programming platforms.
   * **Uses session ids unlike TCP, and so eliminates build up of TCP TIME_WAIT states as HTTP connections are set up and torn down.**
   * Exposes configuration parameters such as PDU window size, idle/ack timeout, and maximum retry attempts on a per session basis to cater for different communication needs.
-In TCP such parameters can only be configured globally for all operating system connections, and cannot be set directly by applications.
+In TCP such parameters can only be configured globally for all operating system connections.
-  * **Makes streaming and duplex communication easier at application layer, by providing for idle timeout to be disabled without need for keep-alive packets, and also by leveraging UDP preserving of message boundaries.**
+  * **Makes streaming and duplex communication easier at application layer, by providing for idle timeout to be disabled without need for keep-alive packets, and also by leveraging UDP preservation of message boundaries.**
-  * Takes advantage of same host for increased performance by making it possible to increase MTU many times beyond Ethernet circa 1500 limit.
-This more than compensates for the drop in efficiency caused by protocol running in OS user mode (unlike TCP which runs in kernel mode).
+  * Takes advantage of same host constraint for increased performance by making it possible to increase MTU many times beyond Ethernet circa 1500 limit.
+This more than compensates for the potential drop in efficiency caused by protocol running in OS user mode (unlike TCP which runs in kernel mode).
   * Extensible for communication across hosts among cooperating processes, such as occur in microservices architecture.